-Julcomes, O utputs, Outpu t indicators an Sub- oly Chain Managem ent Outcome Outputs Output Indicators Audited Performance Estimated Performance MTEF Targets 2018/19 2019/20 2020/21 2021/22 2022/23 2023/24 2024/25 Improved Audit Outcomes for the Province.
+Sub- programme - Supp oly Chain Managem ent Outcome Outputs Output Indicators A udited Perform ance Estimated Performance MTEF Target ds 2018/19 2019/20 2020/21 2021/22 2022/23 2023/24 2024/25 Improved Audit Outcomes for the Province.
 SCM initiatives implemented at departments, municipalities and public entities to improve compliance with SCM Number of SCM compliance assessments conducted to improve audit outcomes.
 New New Reduction of 30% Conduct 144 SCM Compliance assessments.
 N/A N/A N/A prescripts.
-Number of SCM training sessions conducted on SCM prescripts and best practice.
-New New New New Conduct 3 training sessions on SCM prescripts and best practice.
-Conduct 3 training sessions on SCM prescripts and best practice.
-Conduct 3 training sessions on SCM prescripts and best practice.
-Number of SCM prescripts reviewed in line with SCM legislative developments.
+Number of SCM training conducted on the new procurement regulations.
+New New New New Conduct 3 training sessions on the new procurement regulations.
+Conduct 3 training sessions on the new procurement regulations.
+Conduct 3 training sessions on the new procurement regulations.
+Number of reports produced on the Implementation of the Annual Procurement Plans by public sector institutions.
+New New New 10 Reports on submission of quarterly reports on implementatio n of Procurement Plans.
+10 Reports on submission of quarterly reports on the implementation of Procurement Plans.
+10 Reports on submission of quarterly reports on the implementation of Procurement Plans.
+10 Reports on submission of quarterly reports on the implementation of Procurement Plans.
+Number of SCM prescripts/policies Reviewed in line with the PPPFA 2(1)d.
 New New New Review 12 SCM Prescripts.
-Review 16 procurement policies in line with SCM legislative developments.
-Review 16 procurement policies in line with SCM legislative developments.
-Review 16 procurement policies in line with SCM legislative developments.
-Reports on Bid Appeals Tribunal.
+Review 16 procurement policies for new regulations in line with PPPFA 2(1)d.
+Review 16 procurement policies for new regulations in line with PPPFA 2(1)d.
+Review 16 procurement policies for new regulations in line with PPPFA 2(1)d.
+Number of reports produced on Pre-order/ assessments of COVID-19 procurement.
+New New New 4 Reports.
+N/A N/A N/A Reports on Bid Appeals Tribunal.
 Number of reports produced on the status of Bid Appeals Tribunal and Municipal Bid Appeals Tribunal.
-New New New 4 Reports.
+New New New 4 Reports 4 Quarterly reports on the status of current bid appeals.
 4 Quarterly reports on the status of current bid appeals.
 4 Quarterly reports on the status of current bid appeals.
-4 Quarterly reports on the status of current bid appeals.
 Training on Contract Management Framework in Departments, Municipalities and Public Entities.
-Number of Contract Management training sessions conducted at public sector institutions.
-New New New 83 Contract management reviews.
+Number of Contract Management training sessions conducted at Departments, Municipalities and Public Entities.
+New New New 83 Contract management reviews 3 Training Session on contract management framework.
 3 Training Session on contract management framework.
 3 Training Session on contract management framework.
-3 Training Session on contract management framework.

-Improved Report on distribution of Number of reports 4 reports on 4 reports on 4 reports on the 4 reports on 4 reports on the participation of procurement spend to produced on the New New the the distribution distribution of the distribution distribution of targeted the targeted groups. distribution of distribution of of spend and procurement of procurement procurement spend to groups in the procurement spend to spend and commodities to spend to the spend to the the targeted groups.
-Economy of the targeted groups. commodities the targeted targeted targeted the Province. to the group and bids groups. groups. targeted advertised group and inclusive of bids targets. advertised inclusive of targets.
+Report on the implementation of open tender system.
+Number of report produced on the status of the implementation of the Open tender system.
+New New New 2 reports.
+N/A N/A N/A Improved participation of targeted groups in the Economy of the Province.
+Report on distribution of procurement spend on commodities to the targeted groups.
+Number of reports produced on the distribution of procurement spend to targeted groups.
+New New 4 reports on the distribution of spend and commodities to the targeted group and bids advertised inclusive of targets.
+4 reports on the distribution of spend and commodities to the targeted group and bids advertised inclusive of targets.
+4 reports on the distribution of spend and commodities to the targeted group.
+4 reports on the distribution and commodities to the targeted group.
+4 reports on the distribution and commodities to the targeted groups.